MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-files-and-logging.md

 - User justification (when applicable)

 - Custom permissions (when applicable) that includes the [usage rights by their encoding name](../configure-usage-rights.md#usage-rights-and-descriptions) for the specified users, groups, or organizations

+You can prevent this information from being saved by configuring an [advanced client setting](client-admin-guide-customizations.md#change-the-local-logging-level).

 For information about usage logging for the protection service, see [Logging and analyzing usage of the Azure Rights Management service](../log-analyze-usage.md)

 ## Next steps